andriantolie/eosc-commands/README.md

 ---
 ## create
   ### create key
-  - Description: create public and private key pair (which can be used to create new account later on)
+  - Description: create a public and private key pair (which is necessary in order to create a new account later on)
   - Example:
       ```
       eosc create key